 1. A representative from AMSA will receive free registration to the APSA Annual Meeting.
 In addition, AMSA members are encouraged to apply for travel awards offered by APSA.
 Awards for international students may be offered at the discretion of APSA.
 The APSA annual meeting takes place concurrently with the Joint Meeting of the American Society for Clinical Investigation (ASCI) and the Association of American Physicians (AAP).
 AMSA International students who become or are APSA members are encouraged to present research posters at this meeting.

-2. A representative from AMSA International will be encouraged to present a brief 10-minute talk every other year at the APSA Annual Meeting or Business Meeting, as part of the external partner organizations and international MD/PhD societies presentations.
+2. A representative from AMSA International will be encouraged to present a brief 10-minute talk every other year at the APSA Annual Meeting or Business Meeting, as part of the external partner organisations and international MD/PhD societies presentations.

 3. Other representatives from AMSA International are welcome to join the Annual Meetings or Business Meetings at APSA (at their own expense), subject to availability of spaces and approval of the Executive Council and/or the Board of Directors.